mrmxf/md-publish-samples/src-smpte-ag-04/aa00-annex-a.md

 # Annex All Annexes are Numbered

-## Even the sube headings are numbered.
+## Even the sub headings are numbered

 By default syntax highlighting is used in code, XML and JSON.